 Marine Fisheries Economics Outreach

-• During a recent meeting with the Mississippi Department of Marine Resources (MS-DMR), it was discussed that there is a need to develop socio-economic profiles of Mississippi commercial shrimpers.
+• The state fisheries agency recently asked Dr. Posadas to assist in their current programming efforts.
+During a recent meeting with the Mississippi Department of Marine Resources (MS-DMR), the need to develop socio-economic profiles of Mississippi commercial shrimpers was discussed.

 • These tools are crucial in determining the most desirable options to assist fishermen facing falling dockside prices and rising fuel prices and allocating federal disaster assistance.